-#EU4FairWork campaign SelectAustriaBelgiumBulgariaCoESSCroatiaCyprusCzech RepublicDenmarkEFBWW and FIEC - Diversi AssociatiEFCIETFETUCEU-OSHAEstoniaEurofoundFinlandFranceGermanyGreeceHOTREC and EFFATHungaryIcelandIreland ItalyLatviaLithuaniaLuxembourgMaltaNetherlandsNorwayPolandPortugalRomaniaSMEunitedSlovakiaSloveniaSpainSwedenWEC Europe In March 2020, the European Platform tackling undeclared work launched #EU4FairWork, the first EU campaign about the benefits of declared work, with participation of the European Labour Authority.
+#EU4FairWork campaign SelectAustriaBelgiumBulgariaCoESSCroatiaCyprusCzech RepublicDenmarkEFBWW and FIEC - Diversi AssociatiEFCIETFETUCEU-OSHAEstoniaEurofoundFinlandFranceGermanyGreeceHOTREC and EFFATHungaryIcelandIreland ItalyLatviaLithuaniaLuxembourgMaltaNetherlandsNorwayPolandPortugalRomaniaSMEunitedSlovakiaSloveniaSpainSwedenWEC Europe < < > > In March 2020, the European Platform tackling undeclared work launched #EU4FairWork, the first EU campaign about the benefits of declared work, with participation of the European Labour Authority.
 The campaign combines a social media approach (March-October 2020) with a Week of Action (21-25 September 2020).
-It aims to: raise awareness amongst workers about their rights, the negative impact of undeclared work and how to make the transition into declared work make companies aware of the benefits of and their obligations to declare workers, as well as of the risk of sanctions in case of undeclared work encourage policymakers to better tackle undeclared work, through policy and legislation increase cooperation among Platform members by implementing the campaign together Campaign resources: Video: Message by Commissioner Nicolas Schmit on EU4FairWork Campaign video: Declared work means peace on mind Video: Working declared provides security in uncertain time – Meet Metodi Petrov Brochure: Tackling Undeclared Work Across Europe: Effective Solutions for Policymakers Promotional toolkit (including key information about the campaign) Infographic: Joining forces across borders to tackle undeclared work Infographic: Undeclared work in Europe Infographic: Effective solutions to tackle undeclared work in Europe #EU4FairWork social media competition: from 8 July until 4 September 2020.
-The competition includes two different categories: competition for workers and competition for employers.
-Prizes will be announced early September. #EU4FairWork campaign quiz: ‘How well do you know undeclared work' Follow the campaign on social media: #EU4FairWork Join the #EU4FairWork event page on Facebook Week of Action 21-25 September The Week of Action, postponed due to COVID-19, will take place in September.
-Campaign supporters, which include social partners and national enforcement authorities, have planned a wide range of activities for the Week of Action.
-Activities across Europe include online communication campaigns, bilateral cooperation and inspections, information sessions and a range of other activities at national, regional and local levels.
+It aims to: raise awareness amongst workers about their rights, the negative impact of undeclared work and how to make the transition into declared work make companies aware of the benefits of and their obligations to declare workers, as well as of the risk of sanctions in case of undeclared work encourage policymakers to better tackle undeclared work, through policy and legislation increase cooperation among Platform members by implementing the campaign together Campaign resources: Video: Message by Commissioner Nicolas Schmit on EU4FairWork Campaign video: Declared work means peace on mind Video: Working declared provides security in uncertain time Video: Declared work protects your business and your workers in uncertain times Interactive game: Out of the shadows: find your way to fair work Brochure: Tackling Undeclared Work Across Europe: Effective Solutions for Policymakers Promotional toolkit (including key information about the campaign) Infographic: Joining forces across borders to tackle undeclared work Infographic: Undeclared work in Europe Infographic: Effective solutions to tackle undeclared work in Europe #EU4FairWork podcasts #EU4FairWork social media competition for workers and competition for employers #EU4FairWork campaign quiz: ‘How well do you know undeclared work' Follow the campaign on social media: #EU4FairWork Join the #EU4FairWork event page on Facebook Week of Action 21-25 September The Week of Action, postponed due to COVID-19, took place in September.
+Campaign supporters, which include social partners and national enforcement authorities, have carried out a wide range of activities during the Week of Action.
+Activities across Europe included online communication campaigns, bilateral cooperation and inspections, information sessions and a range of other activities at national, regional and local levels.
 Know your rights and find out how to report abuse by visiting our page: Information and tools for working declared.
-You can find out about the different activities taking place using the drop-down menu below.
-Please note: organisation of any activities will take place following the assessment of the ongoing COVID-19 situation.
+You can find out about the different activities that took place using the drop-down menu below.
+Please note: organisation of any activities took place following the assessment of the ongoing COVID-19 situation.